opsech-io/opsech.io/content/articles/2015/list_path_with_compgen.md

 Slug: list-path-with-compgen
 Summary: Learn how to list your bash $PATH with compgen
 Date: Mon Nov  2 10:31:27 EST 2015
+Status: published

 Ever wondered how to get a list of what your bash tab-completion will output?

 I tend to find this most useful when I have a brain failure and can't remember what I'm looking for.
 Searching through your tab-completion with regex can be useful:

 ```bash
 # get a raw list of tab-complete commands and search through them yourself